matter-labs/zksync-era/zk_toolbox/README.md

 Initialization utilizes the ecosystem's governance to register it in the BridgeHub.

+### Initializing A ZK Chain Created By A 3rd Party

 If contracts were deployed by a third party (e.g., MatterLabs), you may need to run the genesis process locally:

 ```bash